MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Inventory insights dashboard

 The first page in inventory is the insights dashboard.
-This pages show you insights across the devices in your organization, including the following information:
+This page shows you insights across the devices in your organization, including the following information:

 - The number of different Office builds, devices on those builds, and their support status.
 - The number of  different Office update channels, number of different builds from those update channels, and their support status.